angoodkind/Archipelago_of_Catan/README.md

 ## NOTES
 Some of the game logic is faulty, because this is a work in progress.
 Nonetheless, it has already been a great deal of fun creating my own game, and continuing to make it even better.

 The main file is AoC.java.
 It is probably the best place to start.
+The .jar file is a fully playable version.